-The German watchmaker Chronoswiss -a luxury brand that was established almost three decades ago in Munchen, but then moved to its current location in Lucerne, Switzerland- will soon start selling the new Chronoswiss Pacific collection of watches that includes a pair of chronographs and a three-hand watch.
-As usual, all versions are powered by Swiss made movements.
-According to the officially disseminated specification lists, the new timekeepers will be presented in slightly oversized bodies 43 millimeters in diameter that seem to be absolutely adequate for the sporty-styled watches with their aggressive color accents and energetically sculpted elements.
+Chronoswiss -a luxury brand that was established almost three decades ago in Munchen, but then moved to its current location in Lucerne, Switzerland- will soon start selling the new Pacific Collection that includes a pair of chronographs and a three-hander.
+As usual, all versions are powered by Swiss-made movements.
+The new collection will arrive in slightly oversized bodies 43 millimeters in diameter that seem to be adequate for the sporty-styled watches with their aggressive color accents and energetically sculpted elements.

-If the new Chronoswiss Pacific watches look somewhat familiar to you, there is a good chance that this is not an acute case of deja vu and you don’t need to visit a doctor.
+If the new Pacific Collection looks somewhat familiar to you, there is a good chance that this is not an acute case of deja vu and you don’t need to visit a doctor.

-Judging by the look of the new timepieces, the German watchmaker probably used the famous IWC Ingenieur line of sporty timekeepers as a powerful source of inspiration.
+Judging by its look, Chronoswiss probably used the famous IWC Ingenieur line of sporty timekeepers as a powerful source of inspiration.

 So, don’t forget to try one before ordering it.

-It takes just one look at the dial to guess that the chronograph versions of the watch are powered by the well-known ETA Valjoux 7750 automatic chronograph movement.
+It takes just one look at the dial to guess that the chronograph versions are powered by the well-known ETA Valjoux 7750 automatic chronograph movement.

 According to the German company, it is powered by the ETA 2892-A2 engine.
 Both movements, by the way, are very good.
-Although clearly not “revolutionary” or “groundbreaking” or ahem “superlative,” they’ve earned a very good reputation among aficionados thanks for their robustness, accuracy and legendary reliability.
-And it is these three qualities that will allow you to resell the watch at a higher price, when you finally decide to let one of them go to make space in your drawer for yet another timepiece.
+Although not “revolutionary” or “groundbreaking” or ahem “superlative,” they’ve earned a good reputation among aficionados thanks to their robustness, accuracy, and legendary reliability.
+And it is these three qualities that will allow you to resell the watch at a higher price when you finally decide to let one of them go to make space in your drawer for yet another timepiece.